Barrier (military): Characteristics

-Each individual barrage on the ground is characterized by its depth, length and time of delay of the enemy in overcoming it.
+Each individual barrier on the ground is characterized by its depth, length and time of delay of the enemy in overcoming it.
 Mine-explosive obstacles are in addition characterized by the number of mines laid and the probability of hitting enemy manpower and equipment on them.
 Another important parameter is the density of roadblocks, which is determined by the degree to which the terrain is saturated with roadblocks and they cover positions, lines, directions and belts of operations of the troops.
 The density of barricades is defined as the ratio of the total length of barricades set up to the front width of the line, line or direction to be covered.
 The densities of non-explosive and explosive mine obstacles, as well as the densities of anti-tank and anti-personnel mine obstacles, are determined separately.

-The combat effectiveness of an erected system of barrages is assessed by the number of defeated enemy manpower and equipment at mine-blast barriers, as well as by reducing the rate of his offensive through the use of all types of barriers in the aggregate.
+The combat effectiveness of an erected system of barriers is assessed by the number of defeated enemy manpower and equipment at mine-blast barriers, as well as by reducing the rate of his offensive through the use of all types of barriers in the aggregate.
 It is believed that the maximum efficiency is achieved by suddenness, massiveness and echelon of obstacles on the directions of enemy troops.

+Russia

-Barrages can be set up in the first and second degrees of readiness; the degree of readiness of barrages and the procedure for their transfer from one state to another is determined by the commander of the regiment or division on whose section they are set up.
+In the Russian system, barriers can be set up in the first and second degrees of readiness; the degree of readiness of barriers and the procedure for their transfer from one state to another is determined by the commander of the regiment or division on whose section they are set up.